History

 Around this time, the Matsumoto branch received an offer to partner in the sale of a smokeless furnace.
 It was a patented product that provided better thermal efficiency and produced less smoke than existing ones.

-Showcasing this unique product, Nohara Corporation searched for well-financed, reputable hardware stores throughout the region and actively demonstrated it.
+Showcasing this unique product, NOHARA searched for well-financed, reputable hardware stores throughout the region and actively demonstrated it.

 These demonstrations spread steadily but consistently, establishing footholds for business relationships with prestigious local stores.

-In other words, Nohara Corporation was able to sell in-demand products such as new construction materials through these newly created routes, leading to tremendous growth in sales.
+In other words, NOHARA was able to sell in-demand products such as new construction materials through these newly created routes, leading to tremendous growth in sales.

 1958